 - While working at 50 percent load, the PSU is hit by the same transient load.

 We also conduct three transient tests where we measure the response of the PSU in its simpler turn-on phase.
-In the first test, we turn off the PSU, dial a full load at 5VSB, and then switch on the PSU.
-In the second test, while the PSU is in standby, we dial the maximum load that +12V can handle and start the PSU.
+We turn off the PSU in the first test, dial a full load at 5VSB, and then switch on the PSU.
+In the second test, while the PSU is on standby, we dial the maximum load that +12V can handle and start the PSU.
 In the last test, while the PSU is completely switched off (we cut off power or switch off the PSU's on/off switch), we dial the maximum load that +12V can handle, then switch on the PSU and restore power.

-The ATX specification states that recorded spikes on all rails should not exceed 10 percent of their nominal values (+10 percent for 12V is 13.2V and for 5V is 5.5V).
+The ATX specification states that recorded spikes on all rails should not exceed 10 percent of their nominal values (+10 percent for 12V is 13.2V and 5.5V for 5V ).

 MORE: Best Power Supplies